github/training-kit/paths/electron/starting-with-electron/03-git-repository.md

   We have a great start of an Electron app.
 But, it's not being tracked with version control.
 Now, it's time to track this repository with Git, include a .gitignore file that fits this project, and push this up to a remote on GitHub.

+  For the rest of this tutorial, we won't guide you too much on using Git.
+For all of the code, we recommend using branches and atomic commits, as well as pushing to the remote frequently.

+  > Not sure what to do with Git or GitHub?
+[Check out some of the on-demand courses to learn more!](https://services.github.com/on-demand/)

   ### Initialize as a Git Repo
   1. Ensure you're in the correct directory by typing `pwd`.
 You want to be in the root level directory of the electron-project.
   1. Ensure that this isn't already a Git repository by typing `git status`.
 You should see a response: `fatal: Not a git repository (or any of the parent directories): .git`.
   1. Type `git init`.
 This initializes Git within this directory, so it will now be a Git repository.
   1. Type `git status` again to ensure it is now a repository.

-  > Not sure what to do with Git or GitHub?
-[Check out some of the on-demand courses to learn more!](https://services.github.com/on-demand/)

   ### Add a `.gitignore` file
   If you create a [file in your repository named .gitignore](https://help.github.com/articles/ignoring-files/), Git uses it to determine which files and directories to ignore, before you make a commit.